-You want to figure things out yourself in some respects because it’s almost a source of pride that you figured it out solo from the start.
-(That could just be me feeling that way though.)
+You want to figure things out yourself in some respects because it’s almost a source of pride that you figured it out on your own from the start.

-If you’re feeling the same, let’s get you out of that mindset too, because you can learn so much from others and learn new ways of approaching and troubleshooting.
+If you’re feeling the same, let’s get you out of that mindset too, because you can learn so much from others.

-Facebook groups are one of the top ways that I do this in the blogging space, and one I recommend for others in practically any niche on the Internet in your business.
+Reddit is one of the top ways that I do this in the startup and freelance niche, and one I recommend for others in practically any niche.

-Another very applicable example.
-I broke my WordPress admin view this week doing some tech fixes and locked myself out of the backend of my blog.
+As a very applicable example, I broke my WordPress admin view previously doing some tech fixes and locked myself out of the backend of my blog.
 (It was a tough spot to be!)
-I was part of this blogging group about blogging and posed my problem in a post to the group.
+I posed my question to a blogging subreddit.

 In less than five minutes, I had three experienced people helping me troubleshoot.

-In general, Facebook groups are a great way to see alternate solutions to either simple or complex problems you haven’t even come up with yet.
+In general, subreddits are a great way to see alternate solutions to either simple or complex problems you haven’t even come up with yet.

-You don’t know what you don’t know, and Facebook groups are a gold mine to learn the answers you didn’t even know you were supposed to be seeking in the first place!
+You don’t know what you don’t know.
+Reddit can be a gold mine to learn the answers you didn’t even know you were supposed to be seeking in the first place!